Neuropharmacol/3csrtt_q_learning/README.md

-# Code for the preprint: "Title"
+# Code for the preprint: "Behavioral characteristics of dopamine D5 receptor knockout mice: locomotor activity, working memory, learning, and impulsivity-related behaviors."
 This reporsitory includes code for assessment of learning process in q-learning.

 ## Data